 - Final Review

-There are four programming assignments. the last one is a comprehensive project where students create a 3D closed space that has rooms and hallways.
+There are four programming assignments.
+The last is a comprehensive project where students create a 3D closed space room and hallways.
 It is a scenario for a first-person shooter game.
 Each room has furniture, light adjustments, materials, and textures.